thaydan/ocp8/CONTRIBUTING.md

 Folder | Details
 --- | ---

-src/Controller | contains the routing files and the actions of the program (CHECKER DOC SYMFONY)<br>See [Controller](https://symfony.com/doc/current/controller.html). src/DataFixtures | contains a file to generate a set of fake data<br>See [DoctrineFixturesBundle](https://symfony.com/bundles/DoctrineFixturesBundle/current/index.html). src/Entity | contains (l'ensemble des donénes persistées en base de données) (in this case the Task and User objects)
+src/Controller | Contains the routing files and the actions of the program (CHECKER DOC SYMFONY)<br>See [Controller](https://symfony.com/doc/current/controller.html). src/DataFixtures | Contains a file to generate a set of fake data<br>See [DoctrineFixturesBundle](https://symfony.com/bundles/DoctrineFixturesBundle/current/index.html). src/Entity | contains (l'ensemble des donénes persistées en base de données) (in this case the Task and User objects)
-See [Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html).

-**Form** : contains (IDEM ENTITY) the Task and User forms.
+See [Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html). src/Form | contains (IDEM ENTITY) the Task and User forms.
 See [Forms](https://symfony.com/doc/current/forms.html), [Form Types](https://symfony.com/doc/current/reference/forms/types.html).

-**Repository** : contains (IDEM ENTITY) the Task and User repositories.
+src/Repository | contains (IDEM ENTITY) the Task and User repositories.
-See [Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html).

-**Security** : contains the security files (Authenticator, TaskVoter, AccessDeniedHandler).
+See [Databases and the Doctrine ORM](https://symfony.com/doc/current/doctrine.html). src/Security | contains the security files (Authenticator, TaskVoter, AccessDeniedHandler).
 See [Security](https://symfony.com/doc/current/security.html).
 (LIEN AUTHENTIFICATION)

-**Service** : contains a service to customise the return to the previous page.
+src/Service | contains a service to customise the return to the previous page.
 It is used in few cases.

 ### Template files